Tablerase/42_Projects/Fract-ol/README.md

 - You must be able to create different Julia sets by passing different parameters to the program.
 - A parameter is passed on the command line to define what type of fractal will be displayed in a window.
   - You can handle more parameters to use them as rendering options.
-  - If no parameter is provided, or if the parameter is invalid, the program displays a list of available parameters and exits properly.
+  - ✅If no parameter is provided, or if the parameter is invalid, the program displays a list of available parameters and exits properly.
 - ✅You must use at least a few colors to show the depth of each fractal.
 It’s even better if you hack away on psychedelic effects.

 Graphic management